-Prerequisite(s): CSE101 and one of MAE119 or MAE129
+Prerequisite(s): CSE101 and one of MAE119 or MAE129 Semester: Usually Offered in the Fall and Winter

-MAE336 ORDINARY AND PARTIAL DIFFERENTIAL EQUATIONS, SPECIAL FUNCTIONS, BOUNDARY-VALUE PROBLEMS programmes
+MAE336 ORDINARY AND PARTIAL DIFFERENTIAL EQUATIONS, SPECIAL FUNCTIONS, BOUNDARY-VALUE PROBLEMS

 Sturm-Liouville theory and problems; study of the associated special functions.
 Sturm separation and comparison theorems.
 Introduction to partial differential equations.
 Separation of variables method for solving boundary-value problems.
 Solution of problems involving the Laplace, wave, diffusion and Schrodinger equations.
 Introduction to calculus of variations.